 That’s why it’s not unusual for salons to assign two staff to complete the blow-drying job.
 One would stand on my left and the other on my right, playing a game of tug of war with my tresses while I secretly lend power to the weaker side so that my neck won’t break.

-5. I spend money to damage my crowning glory just to make it look normal
+5. I spend money to damage my crowning glory just to look normal

 Since my teenage years, I’ve subjected my tresses to harsh chemicals just to keep them soft and non-puffy.
 These treatments – straightening, relaxer, rebonding – weren’t cheap and can easily cost above S$200.